nickcanny/nickcanny.github.io/about.md

 ## Welcome to my website.

-I'm Nick, I have a BS in Glass engineering Science from Alfred University.
+I'm Nick, I have a BS in Glass Engineering Science from Alfred University.

 ### Language interests include
  - Python